On-premises data gateway architecture

 Depending on the cloud service, you might need to configure a data source for the gateway.

 - The cloud service creates a query and the encrypted credentials for the on-premises data source.
 The query and credentials are sent to the gateway queue for processing.
+For more information about credential encryption in Power BI, see Power BI security whitepaper.

 - Azure Service Bus sends the pending requests to the gateway.
+Both the gateway and Power BI service are implemented to only accept TLS 1.2 traffic.

 - The gateway gets the query, decrypts the credentials, and connects to one or more data sources with those credentials.